wiamelhyani/wiamelhyani/README.md

 ## 🚀 Welcome to My GitHub Profile!

 ### Hi, I'm **Wiam Elhyani!** 👋
-A passionate **Full-Stack Developer** with expertise in building scalable and interactive web applications.
+A passionate **Software engineer** with expertise in building scalable and interactive web applications.

 ---